OI-wiki/i18n/docs/topic/rmq.md

 Of course, due to the large number of conversion steps, the $O(n)-O(1)$ RMQ runs relatively slower.

 If the data is random, we can also do a brute-force search on the Cartesian tree.
-The time complexity is the expected value of $O(n)-O(\log n)$, and the complexity constant of this algorithm in the actualy implementation is often small.
+The expected time complexity is $O(n)-O(\log n)$, and the complexity constant of this algorithm in the actualy implementation is often small.